rajkumarbe34/etl_pipeline_temperature/README.md

 ### URLs in docker test environment

  http://localhost:8083/admin/

  http://127.0.0.1:8080

  http://127.0.0.1:8081

 #### Note :
-This solution is for daily load.
-The input provided data set contains different file content in it, one of the example is below.
-So advise to run the flows daily not for one time dump.
+This solution is developed for daily data load.
+The provided input data set contains different file content in it, one of the example is below.
+So it is recommended to run the flows by daily and not for one time dump.

 Header orders are different:
 2018-07-10 --> temperature,skipped_beat,at_risk